basti1302/storra/README.md

 Usage
 -----

+* POST to / to create a new collection
 * GET /collection to list a collection of documents
 * POST to /collection to create a new document
 * GET /collection/key to retrieve a document
 * PUT /collection/key to update a document
 * DELETE /collection/key to delete a document

-Currently, non-existing collections are created on the fly when you access them (either by GET or by POST) instead of returning HTTP 404 Not Found.
-This is why there is no method to explicitly create a collection.
-This is simply a consequence of the fact that all existing backends handle access to non-existing collections this way.
-This behaviour will probably change in a future version (it seems quite questionable that a GET should create something) or it might be configurable.
+Non-existing collections are created on the fly when you create a document in them (but not if you GET a non-existing collection or a document in a non-existing collection).